audreythellman/hbwater_chla/rfu-calculation-vignette.md

 From here, you will get a list of the input files.
 Remember the number of the file you are going to clean.
-In this case, we are going to clean file \#2 corresponding to 2020 data.
+In this case, we are going to clean file \#2 corresponding to 2020 demo data.

 To clean the data, run this chunk of code: